What happened when I stopped resisting resistance

 - I was effortlessly shedding weight

 - Best of all, two days ago, I celebrated my first ever stress-free birthday.
 I didn’t punish the people I love with grand expectations and enormous disappointment.
-I didn’t make a big fuss when they made an imperfect fuss over me.
+I didn’t fuss when they made an imperfect fuss over me.
 Instead, I was delighted with every moment – every beautiful gesture, every phone call, every hug.

 Something remarkable was happening, something new: Our whole family is voting for freedom.